even4void/aliquote/content/post/getting-started-with-slime.md

 The <i class="fa fa-file-pdf-o fa-1x"></i> [SLIME User Manual](http://common-lisp.net/project/slime/doc/slime.pdf) is available as PDF.
 Here are my very first impression when using Slime.

-First, we lauch Slime and just ask to eval `(+ 1 3)`.
+First, we launch Slime and just ask to eval `(+ 1 3)`.

 ![slime](/img/20110130223138.png)

 Then, we deliberately introduces an error when submitting our code to the REPL, in this case we ask `1-2`: it popups an SLDB window saying `the variable [1-2] is unbound` which means it has no value bounded to it.
 Now we can click or select `1: [ABORT] Return to Top-Level.` and we're back to the REPL.
 Another cool thing from using Slime is that you get auto-completion when you are typing into the REPL.
-For example, let's write a function $x \rightarrow x^2$,
+For example, let's write a function $x \mapsto x^2$,

 ```lisp
 (defun square (x) (* x x))